boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Israel and Judah Will Be Repopulated

-[27] “Indeed, a time is coming,” says the Lord, “when I will cause people and animals to sprout up in the lands of Israel and Judah.
+[27] “Indeed, a time is coming,” says the **Lord**, “when I will cause people and animals to sprout up in the lands of Israel and Judah.
 [28] In the past I saw to it that they were uprooted and torn down, that they were destroyed and demolished and brought disaster.
 But now I will see to it that they are built up and firmly planted.
-I, the Lord, affirm it!
+I, the **Lord**, affirm it!

 ### The Lord Will Make a New Covenant with Israel and Judah

 [29] “When that time comes, people will no longer say, ‘The parents have eaten sour grapes, but the children’s teeth have grown numb.’
 [30] Rather, each person will die for his own sins.
 The teeth of the person who eats the sour grapes will themselves grow numb.
-[31] “Indeed, a time is coming,” says the Lord, “when I will make a new covenant with the people of Israel and Judah.
+[31] “Indeed, a time is coming,” says the **Lord**, “when I will make a new covenant with the people of Israel and Judah.
 [32] It will not be like the old covenant that I made with their ancestors when I delivered them from Egypt.
-For they violated that covenant, even though I was like a faithful husband to them,” says the Lord.
+For they violated that covenant, even though I was like a faithful husband to them,” says the **Lord**.
-[33] “But I will make a new covenant with the whole nation of Israel after I plant them back in the land,” says the Lord.
+[33] “But I will make a new covenant with the whole nation of Israel after I plant them back in the land,” says the **Lord**.
 “I will put my law within them and write it on their hearts and minds.
 I will be their God and they will be my people.
 [34] “People will no longer need to teach their neighbors and relatives to know me.
-For all of them, from the least important to the most important, will know me,” says the Lord.
+For all of them, from the least important to the most important, will know me,” says the **Lord**.
 “For I will forgive their sin and will no longer call to mind the wrong they have done.”

 ### The Lord Guarantees Israel’s Continuance